FREE US SHIPPING OVER $200 · A2LA-ACCREDITED HPLC VERIFIED

 Areas of Study

-Promotes dermal wound closure through upregulation of laminin-5 and promotion of endothelial cell and keratinocyte migration.
+Examined in dermal wound-closure assays through upregulation of laminin-5 and promotion of endothelial-cell and keratinocyte migration kinetics.

-Investigated for reduction of infarct size and activation of epicardium-derived progenitor cells following myocardial ischemia in animal models.
+Investigated for infarct-size parameter modulation and activation of epicardium-derived progenitor cells in myocardial ischemia research models.

-Research demonstrates downregulation of pro-inflammatory cytokines and modulation of NF-κB signaling pathways.
+Research demonstrates downregulation of pro-inflammatory cytokine markers and modulation of NF-κB signaling pathways in preclinical studies.

-Examined for effects on tendon and ligament repair through modulation of extracellular matrix deposition and cellular migration.
+Examined for activity in tendon and ligament tissue-repair research models through modulation of extracellular matrix deposition and cellular migration.

 References